 You may pay a small fortune for that same-day ticket (though that’s not always the case these days), but at least getting your money back will soften the blow.
 Just keep in mind that you probably won’t get that money back to your credit card or bank account for a week or so.

-Your Airline May Cover a Hotel
+Will Your Airline Cover a Hotel if a Flight is Canceled?

 There’s one other possible recourse, especially if you’re stuck somewhere overnight: Your airline may foot the bill for your hotel.
 Once again, this is laid out in your airline’s contract of carriage – and just what you might get varies.
 Here’s a look at what Delta says.